-Section 92 of the Road Traffic Act refers to prescribed, relevant and prospective disabilities.
+Section 92 of the Road Traffic Act 1988 refers to prescribed, relevant and prospective disabilities.

 - A prescribed disability is one that is a legal bar to the holding of the licence.
 Certain statutory conditions, defined in regulation, may need to be met.
-An example would be epilepsy. - A relevant disability is any medical condition that is likely to render the person a source of danger while driving.
-An example would be a visual field defect. - A prospective disability is any medical condition, which, because of its progressive or intermittent nature may develop into a prescribed or relevant disability in the course of time.
-An example would be insulin treated diabetes.
+An example is epilepsy. - A relevant disability is any medical condition that is likely to render the person a source of danger while driving.
+An example is a visual field defect. - A prospective disability is any medical condition, which, because of its progressive or intermittent nature may develop into a prescribed or relevant disability in the course of time.
+An example is insulin treated diabetes.
 A driver with a prospective disability may normally only hold a driving licence subject to medical review in one, two or three years.

-Sections 92 and 93 of The Road Traffic Act also cover drivers with physical disabilities who require adaptations to their vehicle to ensure its safe control.
+Sections 92 and 93 of The Road Traffic Act 1988 also cover drivers with physical disabilities who require adaptations to their vehicle to ensure its safe control.
 The adaptations required are now coded and entered on the licence.

-(See Appendices 1 & 2 on pages 41 & 42)
+(See Appendices 1 & 2)